microsoft/dicom-server/docs/concepts/worklist.md

 The base URI for all operations below should include the [desired API version](../api-versioning.md) and the [data partition](data-partitions.md) if that feature is enabled.
 Throughout, the variable  in a URI template stands for a Workitem UID.

+You can find example requests for these transactions in the [data partition Postman collection](../resources/data-partition-feature.postman_collection.json).

 ## Create

 This transaction uses the POST method to create a new Workitem.